Intersex is an umbrella term that describes bodies that fall outside the strict male/female binary. There are lots of ways someone can be intersex.

-Being intersex is a naturally occurring variation in humans, and isn’t a medical problem.
-It’s also more common than most people realize.
-It’s hard to know exactly how many people are intersex, but estimates suggest that about 1 in 100 people born in the U.S. is intersex.
+Being intersex is a naturally occurring variation in humans, and it isn’t a medical problem — therefore, medical interventions (like surgeries or hormone therapy) on children usually aren’t medically necessary.
+Being intersex is also more common than most people realize.
+It’s hard to know exactly how many people are intersex, but estimates suggest that about 1-2 in 100 people born in the U.S. are intersex.

-There are many different intersex variations.
-Some intersex people have ambiguous genitalia or internal sex organs, such as a person with both ovarian and testicular tissues.
-Other intersex people have a combination of chromosomes that is different than XY (male) and XX (female), like XXY.
-And some people are born with what looks like totally male or totally female genitals, but their internal organs or hormones released during puberty don’t match.
+There are many different ways someone can be intersex.
+Some intersex people have genitals or internal sex organs that fall outside the male/female categories — such as a person with both ovarian and testicular tissues.
+Other intersex people have combinations of chromosomes that are different than XY ( usually associated with male) and XX (usually associated with female), like XXY.
+And some people are born with external genitals that fall into the typical male/female categories, but their internal organs or hormones don’t.

 What happens when someone is born intersex?

-Awareness of intersex conditions is growing.
-In the past, when a baby was born intersex, doctors and the family would decide on a gender and raise the baby as that gender — either male or female.
-It was common for surgery to be done on the baby’s genitals and also for the child to be given male or female hormones as they went through puberty.
-But of course sometimes the gender they picked didn’t match the gender identity the young person grew up to have.
+Most of the time when a baby is born intersex, doctors and the family decide on a sex, either male or female, and raise the baby as the gender expected of that sex.
+It’s pretty common for surgery to be done on the baby’s genitals and also for the child to be given hormones to make them fit into male/female categories as they go through puberty.